-Mr. Kravas' personal goals required him to meet a service line defined profitability growth goal for intermodal, an intermodal volume growth target and a goal related to the amount of Hub Group drayage performed by our Comtrak subsidiary.
+Mr. Kravas' personal goals required him to meet a service line defined profitability growth goal for intermodal, an intermodal volume growth target and a cost reduction target relating to intermodal.
 The service line defined profitability growth goal for intermodal had a target incentive of \$18,000 and the other two goals had a target incentive of \$9,000 each, making Mr. Kravas' total potential incentive related to personal goals \$36,000.
-The intermodal service line profitability growth goal was measured by a scale under which Mr. Kravas would not earn any incentive if intermodal service line profitability growth goal was measured by a scale under which Mr. Kravas would not earn any incentive if the intermodal service line defined profitability grew by 8.7%.
-The intermodal service line profitability did not grow and therefore Mr. Kravas earned nothing under this goal.
-The intermodal volume growth goal was measured by a scale under which Mr. Kravas earned and 100% of the incentive was earned) and 100% of the incentive was earned) and 100% of the incentive was earned) and 100% of his target incentive if intermodal volume grew by 3%.
-Intermodal volume grow by at least 2% (at which 80% or \$7,200 of this intermodal volume incentive.
-The Comtrak drayage goal was measured by a scale under which Mr. Kravas would not earn any incentive if Comtrak did not perform at least 30% of Hub Group's drayage (at which 40% of the incentive was earned) and 100% of his target incentive.
-The Comtrak drayage goal was measured by a scale under which Mr. Kravas would not earn any earned 40% of Hub Group's drayage.
-Comtrak performed approximately 30% of Hub Group's drayage and therefore 40% or \$3,600 of this incentive was earned.
-However, the Compensation Committee, upon the recommendation of the Chief Executive Officer, elected to pay 100% of this incentive, or \$9,000, due to the outstanding work Mr. Kravas did purchasing drayage services for Hub Group.
-In total, Mr. Kravas received \$16,200 out of a
+The intermodal service line profitability growth goal was measured by a scale under which Mr. Kravas would not earn any incentive if intermodal service line defined profitability was less than \$92.6 million and 100% of his target incentive if the intermodal service line defined profitability was less than \$92.6 million and therefore Mr. Kravas earned nothing under this goal.
+The intermodal volume growth goal was measured by a scale under which Mr. Kravas would not earn any incentive if intermodal volume declined by more than 3% with 100% of his target incentive achieved if intermodal volume was flat and 200% of his target incentive achieved if intermodal volume grow by 3%.
+Intermodal volume declined by 4.7% and therefore Mr. Kravas earned nothing under this goal.
+The cost reduction goal was measured by a scale under which Mr. Kravas would not earn any incentive if certain selling, general and administrative ("SG&A") expenses were more than \$17.1 million with 100% of his target incentive achieved if these SG&A expenses were \$16.1 million and 150% of his target incentive achieved if these SG&A expenses were \$16.1 million and therefore Mr. Kravas earned 150% of this target incentive or \$13, 500.
+In addition, the Compensation Committee elected to give Mr. Kravas an additional bonus of \$16,500 in recognition of his superior contributions to the Company in a difficult economic environment.
+Mr. Kravas' total bonus related to personal goals was therefore \$30,000.